christophebe/serp/README.md

 ## With proxy

-You need to add the proxy reference in the options
+You can add the proxy reference in the options

 ``` javascript
 var serp = require("serp");